Unity-Technologies/ml-agents/docs/FAQ.md

 ```

 Solution: Make sure your Graph Scope field matches the corresponding Brain
-object name in your Hierarchy Inspector when there is multiple Brains.
+object name in your Hierarchy Inspector when there are multiple Brains.

 ## Environment Permission Error